CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution: Experiments

 \subsection{Experimental Setup and Competing Tools}

-\textbf{\cotran (baseline)} refers to an LLM without any feedback loop (Refer Figure~\ref{fig:CoTranBaseline}).
-It uses the pre-trained CodeT5-base~\cite{wang2021codet5} architecture from \cite{huggngface} and is fine-tuned with cross-entropy loss and the proposed keyword-based tokenizer (kw-Tok).
+\textbf{\cotran (baseline)} refers to an LLM fine-tuned without feedback loops (refer Figure~\ref{fig:CoTranBaseline}).
+We use the pre-trained CodeT5-base~\cite{wang2021codet5} architecture from Huggingface~\cite{huggngface} and fine-tune it with CE loss, employing the proposed keyword-based tokenizer (kw-Tok).
 The maximum length for the source and target sequences is set at $512$.
-For additional design choices adopted during implementing \cotran, please refer to Appendix~\ref{appndixSec:implementation}.
-The baseline \cotran and its variants are compared against (See Table~\ref{table:results_translation}): (a) three \textit{human-written transpilers}, (b) three SoTA \textit{LLM-based unsupervised translation tools} (trained on function pairs from $\sim2.5$M open-sourced repositories of the GitHub dataset from Google BigQuery Public Datasets), (c) \textit{ChatGPT} and, (d) seven \textit{LLM-based supervised translation tools}.
+For additional design choices adopted during implementing \cotran, please refer to Appendix A.2.
+The baseline \cotran and its variants are compared against (See Table~\ref{table:results_translation}): (a) three \textit{human-written transpilers}, (b) three SoTA \textit{LLM-based unsupervised translation tools} (trained on function pairs from ${\sim}2.5$M open-sourced repositories of the GitHub dataset from Google BigQuery Public Datasets), (c) \textit{ChatGPT}~\cite{chatgpt} and, (d) seven \textit{LLM-based supervised translation tools}.
 All the tools above are compared on the same set of \num{1746} whole-programs from AVATAR-TC (Test).
-To ensure a fair comparison, each of the supervised tools and \cotran variants are trained on whole-program pairs from AVATAR-TC (Train).
-For ChatGPT, we use the OpenAI API to access their gpt3.5-turbo model.
-We lessen the possibility of AVATAR-TC (Test) instances being used in training this model by using the March 1, 2023 snapshot (much before our dataset was on GitHub publicly).
-Following a standardization protocol~\cite{yan2023codetransocean}, we use "\texttt{Translate [$S$] to [$T$]:[$\mathbf{s}_{code}$]\textbackslash n Do not return anything other than the translated code.}" as the prompt.
+Additionally, each of the supervised tools and \cotran variants are fine-tuned on AVATAR-TC (Train).
+For ChatGPT, we use OpenAI API to access the \texttt{gpt-3.5-turbo-0301} model.
+This version of ChatGPT has a knowledge cutoff of March 1, 2023, which predates the public release of AVATAR-TC on GitHub.
+This minimizes the risk of AVATAR-TC (Test) pairs being included in ChatGPT’s training data, ensuring a fair evaluation.
+Following a standardized protocol~\cite{yan2023codetransocean} for ChatGPT, we use "\texttt{Translate [$S$] to [$T$]:[$\mathbf{s}_{code}$]\textbackslash n Do not return anything other than the translated code.}" as the prompt.
 Temperature and top\_p are set at $0$ (this ensures reproducibility and does not notably alter the translation performance).